 Beware of burnout

-Lack of boundaries at work leads to a decrease in productivity and an increased risk of burnout.
+If there is no setting of healthy boundaries at a workplace, it leads to a decrease in productivity and an increased risk of burnout.
 We cannot create more time, but we can do less and ask for help where we need it.
 The good news is that once you communicate your boundaries, your stress levels will drop.
 This helps us become more focused and have more time and energy to get the job done.

-So now that we know what boundaries are, here are a few ways prioritise, implement, and honour your boundaries:
+So now that we know what boundaries are, here are a few ways prioritize, implement, and honor your boundaries:

 - Say no. We know it’s a lot easier said than done.
 If you find yourself taking on more work than you can handle, explain the scope of work to show how your primary tasks may have to take a back seat.
 This gives the other person a chance to reconsider your priorities and the amount of work you need to get done.